 Remember, you can recover the eligible VAT on invoices that include both eligible and non-eligible items.

-Projects You Can Reclaim VAT On
+What Projects Can I Reclaim VAT On?

 The type of projects you can reclaim VAT on under the DIY Housebuilders’ scheme include: